Posted at: 12:03 PM on 22 January 2010 by Muhimbi

 We use a graded licensing system to match your budget and exact needs.
 The following license types are available:

-- Free evaluation version: If you install the software without a license then you are using the evaluation version.
+- Free evaluation version: If the software is installed without a license then you are using the evaluation version.
 The software is fully functional without any time limits, but an evaluation message will be displayed on most screens, in the workflow history and in any generated document.
-Please do not use any evaluation software in your production environment.
+You are not permitted to use the evaluation version in production environments.
 Support is provided using any of the means in the Support area on our site.

 Independent of the type of license purchased you automatically receive a 1 year support license, which entitles you to free updates and access to our support desk using any of the means listed on the Contact Us page.

 Some vendors charge extra license fees for Development or Test environments, which - quite frankly - we find a questionable practice.
-Having said that, some organisations run the same software in multiple environments.
 The most common environments are summarised below with an explanation about any extra licenses needed.

 - Development: This environment is commonly used by Software or SharePoint developers to create or update solutions using tools such as Visual Studio and SharePoint Designer.
 Providing our software is used for development purposes only, and not used for any production purposes, then you don’t need a separate license for this environment.
-Examples of Production use in a Development environment is running our PDF Converter on the Development Team’s SharePoint Server if this server is located in the Development subnet and used for production use, e.g. storing documents for the development projects.
+Examples of Production use in a Development environment is running our PDF Converter on the Development Team’s SharePoint Server that is used for production purposes, e.g. storing documents for the development projects.

 - Staging: Depending on the kind of solutions in place, an organisation or team may need a staging environment.
 Staging environments are commonly used for, but not limited to, content management based solutions to prepare content for an Intranet or public web site.
 If the staging environment is used for preparing production data then you need a license for this environment:

-- Production: Production environments always need a license.
+- Production: Production environments always require a license.

 Make sure you purchase the correct product based on your needs and environment.
 If you are already licensed for the PDF Converter for SharePoint and wish to use it from non-SharePoint based environments as well then please contact us and we’ll provide a competitive upgrade code.